KingSonkorey69/alx-system_engineering-devops/0x00-shell_basics/README.md

-This  prints the absolute path name of the current working directory
+am a listing contents in my current workign directory